Parrottrek Journal 2007

 Pilch - does in mean A) the initial cast one makes when fly fishing B) a baby's diaper or C) a deep muddy pit?
 How about Latitat?
 Is it an A) a lawyer B) a Latin

-dance where the woman leads or C) an animal that is descended from the Llama family but more resembles a rat?
-And your final trivia question is...
-What is a
+dance where the woman leads or C) an animal that is the desended from the llama family but more resembles a rat?
+And then there is Camarilla?
+Is it A) a

-Camarilla?
-Is it A) a secret counsel B) a lacey woman's umbrella or C) a flavorful pepper?
-These, and many others, are the questions we had to decipher this
+secret counsel B) a lacey woman's umbrella or C) a flavorful pepper?
+These, and many others, are the questions we had to decipher this evening.
+It sounds a

-evening.
-It sounds a little like someone studying for their SAT's doesn't it?
-Actually it is the ever entertaining, laugh out loud until you are in tears, rack your
+little like someone studying for their SAT's doesn't it?
+Actually it is the ever entertaining, laugh out loud until you are in tears, rack your brain to sound like as

-brain to sound like as much like Webster as possible, game of Balderdash.
+much like Webster as possible, game of Balderdash.
 Frank and I took a very nice drive to Ormond Beach this evening to visit family.
-Also
+Also included in the

-competition.
-The evening was wonderful.
-Too bad Frank didn't bring his guitar because both girls, Megan and Cassie, sang the song "Country Roads"
+evening was wonderful.
+Too bad Frank didn't bring his guitar because both girls, Megan and Cassie, sang the song "Country Roads" beautifully.
+Next year he

-beautifully.
-Next year he will have to bring his guitar to game night when we come back to Florida for another 2 glorious weeks.
+will have to bring his guitar to game night when we come back to Florida for another 2 glorious weeks.

 light above, without any idea they were about to become dinner.
 The frogs sat perfectly still and watched to see what fat bug would fly or hop by.
 Once the